-- 2. Confidential Resources Students: Students who desire that details of an incident be kept confidential can receive confidential services through the Counseling & Psychological Services Center (856-256-4333), which is located in the Wellness Center at Winans Hall.
-Counselors with specialized training are available to support students who report Sexual Harassment/Sexual Assault.
+- 2. Confidential Resources: Students who desire that details of an incident be kept confidential can receive confidential services through the Counseling & Psychological Services Center (856-256-4333), which is located in the Wellness Center at Winans Hall.
+Counselors with specialized training are available to support students who report Sexual Misconduct.
 Counselors are available to help you free of charge, and can be seen on an emergency basis.
 The Student Health Center (856-256-4222) can also provide confidential consultation with students and may offer treatment to prevent sexually transmitted infections or pregnancy.
 In circumstances where the Health Center is unable to offer these services, they will provide a referral to an appropriate medical resource.
 In addition, you may speak with members of the clergy, who will also keep reports made to them confidential.
 LGBTQIA+ students who would like to speak with a confidential resource should know that every counselor at the Wellness Center is committed to supporting students of all gender identities, gender expressions, and sexual orientations.
 When speaking with these resources, a student's right to confidentiality is legally protected.
 However, there are limits to this protection in specific situations.
 For example, if a student discloses that the incident involved the use of a weapon or other contraband as defined by New Jersey law, or there is an ongoing threat or danger to the safety of another person (particularly children or the elderly), these resources may be required to report the incident to police. - 3.
-Confidential Resources Employees: Employees who desire that details of an incident be kept confidential can receive confidential services through the New Jersey Employee Advisory Service (1-866-327-9133). - 4.
-Federal Statistical Reporting and Federal Timely Warning Obligations: Certain campus officials have a duty to report Sexual Harassment/Sexual Assault for federal statistical reporting purposes.
+Federal Statistical Reporting and Federal Timely Warning Obligations: Certain campus officials have a duty to report Sexual Misconduct for federal statistical reporting purposes.
 All personally identifiable information is kept confidential, but statistical information must be passed along to campus law enforcement regarding the type of incident and its general location (on or off-campus, in the surrounding area, etc. with addresses withheld), for publication in the annual Campus Security Report.
 This report helps to provide the community with a clear picture of the extent and nature of campus crime to ensure greater community safety.

-Individuals who report Sexual Harassment/Sexual Assault should also be aware that University administrators may be required to issue timely warnings for certain incidents reported to them that pose a substantial threat of bodily harm or danger to members of the community, to aid in the prevention of similar occurrences.
+Individuals who report Sexual Misconduct should also be aware that University administrators may be required to issue timely warnings for certain incidents reported to them that pose a substantial threat of bodily harm or danger to members of the community, to aid in the prevention of similar occurrences.
 The University will withhold the names and other personally identifiable information of individuals as confidential, while still providing enough information for community members to make decisions related to their safety in light of the danger.